 In accordance with the Department for Levelling Up, Housing and Communities guidance, council house valuations are reduced from an open market value by a regional adjustment factor in recognition of their status as social housing.
 The adjustment factor is 41%.
-The council recognises council dwellings at a value of £593.6m (2021/22 £568.268m) on the balance sheet.
-The vacant possession value of the council dwellings at 31st March 2023 was £1,420.426m (2021/22 £1,359.297m).
+The council recognises council dwellings at a value of £587.888m (2022/23 £593.601m) at the balance sheet date.
+The vacant possession value of the council dwellings at 31st January 2024 was £1,408.462m (2022/23 £1,420.426m).
+There were a number or Right to Buy disposals that occurred between the 31st January 2024 valuation and the balance sheet date, so the vacant possession value at 31st March 2024 will be slightly reduced.
 The difference between vacant possession value and balance sheet value of dwellings shows the economic cost of providing council housing at less than market rents.